 Flight Plan

-Flightplan is a Google Maps flight planning add-on for use with Microsoft Flight Simulator 2020.
+Simflightplan™ is a Google Maps flight planning add-on for use with Microsoft Flight Simulator.
 You can use Cockpit Map to take Google Maps in the cockpit with you to use real time terrain elevations, road maps, landmarks, satellite views and street view 3D imagery.
-Flightplan can also be used to create and share your own flight plans using an interactive drag-and-drop, Google Maps interface.

-Download Flightplan and try it yourself – the link is at the bottom of the page.
-You can also download and fly any of our free flight plans using the Download Link at the top.
+Download Simflightplan™ and try it yourself.
+You can also download and fly any of our free flight plans, click the Downloads link at the top to search all downloads.
 Load them in MSFS World Map and you are ready to fly.

-For more information see the topics below or check out our YouTube channel or FAQ page.
+For more information see the FAQ page or our YouTube channel.

 Happy Flying!